up to Verbs

 Cis forCarry

 You carry something when you lift it off the ground and move it to somewhere else.
-The two men in the picture are both carrying two blue bags each.
+The woman in the picture is carrying a cat.

 Cis forCarve